er-hiba/Simple-PHP-Array-Exercises/README.md

 ## Description
+This repository contains a collection of simple PHP exercises focusing on arrays.
+Each exercise is designed to demonstrate different array manipulation techniques and basic programming concepts in PHP.

+## Scripts:
 ♡ &nbsp; [ex1](ex1.php) : Initializes an array with 10 elements, each set to 0, and displays it.
 ♡ &nbsp; [ex2](ex2.php) : Initializes an empty array and inserts the vowels at the beginning using the array_splice() function.
 ♡ &nbsp; [ex3](ex3.php) : Creates a form to input 10 numbers and calculates their sum, average, and product using PHP.